What is penetration testing?

 - End-user policies have been modified.

 Pen testing is unique from other cybersecurity evaluation methods, as it can be adapted to any industry or organization.
-Depending on an organization's infrastructure and operations, it might want to use a certain set of hacking techniques or tools.
+Depending on its infrastructure and operations, an organization might want to use a certain set of hacking techniques or tools.
 These techniques and their methodologies can also vary based on the IT personnel and their company standards.
 Using the following adaptable six-step process, pen testing creates a set of results that can help organizations proactively update their security protocols:

 - Preparation.
-Depending on the needs of the organization, this step can either be a simple or elaborate procedure.
+Depending on the organization's needs, this step can either be simple or elaborate.
 If the organization hasn't decided which vulnerabilities it wants to evaluate, a significant amount of time and resources should be devoted to combing the system for possible entry points.
 These in-depth processes are usually only necessary for businesses that haven't already conducted a complete audit of their systems.
 Once a vulnerability assessment has been conducted, however, this step becomes much easier.

 - Select a team.
 The success of a pen test depends on the quality of the testers.
-This step is often used to appoint the ethical hackers that are best suited to perform the test.
-These decisions can be made by companies based on employee specialties.
-For example, if a company wants to test its cloud security, a cloud expert might be the best person to properly evaluate its cybersecurity.
+This step is often used to appoint the ethical hackers who are best suited to perform the test.
+Companies can make these decisions based on employee specialties.
+For example, if a company wants to test its cloud security, a cloud expert might be the best person to evaluate its cybersecurity properly.

 - Determine the stolen data type.
 What is the team of ethical hackers stealing?
 The data type chosen in this step can have a profound effect on the tools, strategies and techniques used to acquire it.